RocketChat/EmbeddedChat/README.md

 </a>
 </div>

+## Try It Out 🚀

+Explore our project in action!
+It's live for a sneak peek and testing at: https://rocketchat.github.io/EmbeddedChat/

+Test credentials:

+- **Username:** test_acc
+- **Password:** test_acc

 ## Installation and Usage

-Installation and usage documentation could be found here [EmbeddedChat installation and usage](packages/react/README.md)
+Installation and usage documentation could be found here [EmbeddedChat installation and usage](https://rocketchat.github.io/EmbeddedChat/docs/docs/Usage/embeddedchat_setup)

 ## Development